Lincoln Continental: Fourth generation (1961–1969)

 The new generation was nearly 15 inches shorter overall with a 8" shorter wheelbase over its predecessor, though heavier than its Cadillac or Imperial counterparts.
 Its construction and post-build quality control reflected Ford corporate management's commitment to quality.

-The 1961 Lincoln Continental and its designers received a bronze medal by the Industrial Design Institute (IDI) of New York, NY.
-It also won Car Life's 1961 Engineering Excellence Award.
+The 1961 Lincoln Continental won Car Life's 1961 Engineering Excellence Award.

 Development

 The fourth-generation Lincoln Continental was styled by Ford design vice president Elwood Engel.
 In mid-1958, Lincoln was struggling against Cadillac, with its lack of profitability putting the future of the division at risk.
-In 1958, Engel developed a proposal for the 1961 Ford Thunderbird with staffers Howard Payne and John Orfe in 1958.
+In 1958, Engel developed a proposal for the 1961 Ford Thunderbird with staffers Howard Payne and John Orfe.
 While the proposal was not selected for the Thunderbird, the design interested Ford executives to the point of desiring the vehicle as a four-door Lincoln.

 At the time of the approval, Ford product planners had come to two conclusions critical to restoring the Lincoln Division to profitability.
 First, to instill design continuity, Lincoln would adopt a model cycle distinct from Ford or Mercury, moving from three years to eight or nine.
 Second, the 1958 Lincoln model line was too large for a standard-length sedan; consequently, the 1961 Lincoln would have to decrease its exterior footprint.